dylantneal/encore-event-assistant/PROPERTY_CODES_IMPLEMENTATION.md

 ## Overview

-Successfully implemented 4-digit property codes for the Encore Event Order Assistant, enabling easy property identification and lookup.
+Successfully implemented 4-digit property codes for the Encore Architect, enabling easy property identification and lookup.
 All 61 Chicago properties from your list have been added to the system.

 ## Property Code System